karlMoreno/MovieGraf/README.md

 5. **Dashboard**
    - 5a.
 Make the dashboard unique to each project, ensuring that users see only the relevant data for their selected project.

+6. **Projects Page**
+   -6a.
+Delete icons must delete a single projects -6b.
+Add a loading screen for projects

 Feel free to add any additional tech debt items as they arise and update the status of ongoing tasks.